Pnwcomputers/The-Computer-Handbook/README.md

-# Cyber Security 101 - Book Table of Contents
+# Computers 101 - Table of Contents

-This repository contains the source files (in Markdown format) for "Cyber Security 101."
+This repository contains the source files (in Markdown format) for "Computers 101."
 The content is structured based on 20+ years of professional experience, providing foundational knowledge to keep computers secure and running smoothly.

 ---